 Help with emergency response/first aid

-Most emergency situations require professional intervention, but there are times when patients can benefit from a quick self-assessment.
 If the condition is not too severe, a chatbot can help by asking a few simple questions and comparing the answers with the patient’s medical history.
 A chatbot like that can be part of emergency helper software with broader functionality.
+The chatbot called Aiden is designed to impart CPR and First Aid knowledge using easily digestible, concise text messages.

 Facilitate post-discharge and rehabilitation care

-The same approach can be very effective when it comes to post-surgery rehabilitation: sending reminders to exercise and take medication.
+Chatbots can be very effective when it comes to post-surgery rehabilitation: sending reminders to exercise and take medication.
+Clearstep utilizes expert and conversational AI to automate post-discharge follow-ups for high-risk patients.
+By monitoring symptoms digitally and using predefined logic, the system reports progress to clinical teams.

 Chatbot development for healthcare